scriptorum/flaxen/README.md

 ```

 ###Showing a Grid of Images

-Under the hood, we use a HaxePunk [Tilemap](http://haxepunk.com/documentation/api/com/haxepunk/graphics/Tilemap.html).
-The entity requires an Image and Position, but also needs a Grid and an ImageGrid.
-Don't get me started on ImageGrid again.
-Anyhow, Image again points to a sprite sheet with multiple images.
-ImageGrid is again the size of one of these sprites on the sheet.
-And Grid is a general purpose 2D array of Ints that corresponds to the tile #s you want to show at any given position of the grid.
+Under the hood, we use a HaxePunk [Tilemap](http://haxepunk.com/documentation/api/com/haxepunk/graphics/Tilemap.html) to show a rectangular grid with each tile containing an image.
+This usage requires Image, Position, ImageGrid, and Grid components. *Don't get me started on ImageGrid again.*

+Grid is a general purpose 2D array of Ints that corresponds to the tile numbers you want to show at any given tile position.
 For example, if you have four tiles in tiles.png and want to show a 3x3 grid of tiles, this might very well do that:

 ```haxe
 var e:Entity = newEntity()